2020 is the 21st year of our WOMEN’S

 Learn more about Carrie Ashton here.

-Learn more about Jamie Anderson here.
+Learn more about Antara here.

 Michelle Saylors was born just outside of Nashville and grew up with a wide range of musical influences from bluegrass gospel to classic rock.
 She credits Kim Richey as her most influential artist and writer.
 Michelle has been actively performing in New England as well as Tennessee for the past 20 years.
 Her sound has been described as a “sweet and lifting” blend country and folk-pop-country-blues.
 Her original songs are described as “bright, catchy with beautiful imagery, soothing guitar and great arrangements.…” Newport This Week.